 Drink water as well as or instead of coffee

-Whilst coffee gives us a huge boost of energy in the morning, it should be your second drink of the day instead of the first.
+While coffee gives us a huge boost of energy in the morning, it should be your second drink of the day instead of the first.
 Having a glass of water beforehand will help flush your system and aid your body in absorbing any following substances.
 You’ll find yourself with a clearer head and focus ability if you keep a glass of water near your station and sip regularly, or drink it on your breaks instead of cheap company-served caffeine.
+If you don’t already have access to a quality office water dispenser, then consider requesting one of those as well.

 Look for compensation for any injuries